RickCraig/developer-hub/docs/infra-as-code-management/workspaces/create-workspace.md

     Skip the other tabs for now.
 They are not relevant until after the workspace has been provisioned.

-Now that you have a workspace, you can provision it.
+Now that you have a workspace, you can provision it by creating a pipeline and assigning it to an IaCM stage.